-When a business is cash rich the importance of cash forecasting, in some cases, takes a “back seat’’.
-Invoices are simply paid, and little interest exists around the detail of cashflow effect.
-On the flip side, organisations operating with high debt levels need to forecast accurately and more frequently.
+When a business is cash-rich the importance of cash forecasting, in some cases, takes a “back seat’’.
+Invoices are simply paid, and little interest exists around the detail of the cash flow effect.
+On the flip side, organizations operating with high debt levels need to forecast accurately and more frequently.

-Whatever your cash position looks like, scenario modelling provides great advantage in both good times and not so good times – testing a variety of potential outcomes can allow your business to prepare, not only for the worst but also for future opportunity.
+Whatever your cash position looks like, scenario modeling provides a great advantage in both good times and not-so-good times – testing a variety of potential outcomes can allow your business to prepare, not only for the worst but also for future opportunities.

-A recent example is the UK retail sector; preparations for Brexit included an increase in UK facilitated excess stock to manage potential import delays and shortages.
+A recent example is the UK retail sector; preparations for Brexit included an increase in the UK facilitated excess stock to manage potential import delays and shortages.
 Whilst Brexit didn’t thankfully negatively affect supply chains, Brexit preparations proved beneficial when COVID-19 lockdown was implemented.
-As a result, surplus retail stock allowed some businesses generate more cash than expected during COVID-19, positively affecting cashflow.
+As a result, surplus retail stock allowed some businesses generate more cash than expected during COVID-19, positively affecting cash flow.

 COVID-19 – a catalyst for positive change

-Sometimes it takes a crisis for organisations to realise the need to modernise.
+Sometimes it takes a crisis for organizations to realize the need to modernize.
 COVID-19 has provided this impetus for many businesses, now rethinking their need for investment in new technologies to manage cashflow forecasting, support remote working and refine internal processes.

-Treasuries performing the best during the current crisis are those who are benefiting from pre-crisis technology investment – they have the ability and agility to rapidly recognise and respond to change.
+Treasuries performing the best during the current crisis are those who are benefiting from pre-crisis technology investment – they have the ability and agility to rapidly recognize and respond to change.